 - Apple Cider Vinegar-It contains fermented apples which aids in digestion!
 Go HERE for a really refreshing daily drink recipe!

 Other Healthy Habits to Soothe and Support the Gut:

 - Drink less liquid during meals-Liquid will dilute the hydrchloric acid which is essential in digestion

 - Eat fermented foods just before meals, like yogurt, kombucha, kefir and sour cream.

 - Take Digestive Enzymes or a Hydrcholoric Acid supplement-They will help aid your body in digestion.
-I’ve ordered mine, so I can’t say I’ve personally tried this yet.
+I take one before every meal to ease digestion upset.

 Also, don’t forget about the kiddos!
 Many studies have shown that kids that take probiotics are much healthier then kids that don’t.
-My girls take THIS probiotic.
-I used the powder form when they were babies-but this liquid probiotic can be given to babies and is much more effective.
+My girls take Flourish Probiotic Junior.
+Flourish probiotic can be given to babies and is much more effective.
 You can also take it if you’re nursing and I highly recommend you do, especially if you have a colic baby.

-Basically, to sum this up-Don’t under estimate what a balanced gut will do for your overall health.
-It’s a small sacrifice to try to manage when my stomach is empty and take a little pill.
+Basically, to sum this up-Don’t under estimate what a high quality, living probiotic will do for your overall health.
+I highly recommend you trying Flourish Probiotic.
 The amazing relief I’ve experienced is just priceless.